AWCXV/TextFusion/README.md

 - 2024-3-5: The testing set of our IVT dataset is available now.
 - 2024-2-8: The training set of our IVT dataset is available now.
 - 2024-2-12: The pre-trained model and test files are available now!
+- 2024-4-30: The codes for generating the association maps are available now!

 ## Citation
 If this work is helpful to you, please cite it as: